-Kindly Myers Wows In A String Bikini: ‘Tequila May Not Be The Answer But It’s Worth A Shot’
+Kindly Myers Wows In A String Bikini: 'Tequila May Not Be The Answer But It's Worth A Shot'

 Kindly Myers was back in another string bikini and her followers on Instagram have been loving the sight.
-The model shared the image to her feed on Sunday afternoon and it has been attracting a ton of attention in its short time live.
+The model shared the image to her feed on Sunday afternoon and it has been attracting a ton of attention in the short time since it went live.

 Kindly was pictured posing with her figure turned at a slight angle.
 A geotag in the update indicated that the "Professional Smokeshow" was posing at The Heavyweight Factory.
 She had both knees and the palm of one hand on the ground while she bent the opposite arm at the elbow and raised it off the ground.
 Kindly averted her gaze to her side.
 The beautiful backdrop included plenty of green palm trees and an abundance of sunshine.